 This extraordinary pair of silver cassolettes or vases which also convert to candlesticks are made largely of silver filigree in India, in the late 18th century.
 They are based on designs by the English maker Matthew Boulton, who more typically executed his versions in blue-john stone and ormolu.
 (See here for such a pair of George III cassolettes by Matthew Boulton, circa 1770, sold as lot 144 at Christie’s New York in October 2010.)
 Another pair of gilded silver and blue john stone are in The Royal Collection of Queen Elizabeth II and are illustrated in Mason (2009, p.
 160).

 Most likely, the examples here are the work of Karimnagar silver filigree workers working in the Deccan.
 These workers produced some of the finest articles in silver filigree ever made.
-Typically, such items were for Indian consumption such as rosewater sprinklers and paan or betel boxes (see here for example.)
+Typically, such items were for Indian consumption such as rosewater sprinklers and paan or betel boxes.
 The cassolettes here are remarkable because they are entirely based on English design, form and function.

 Each vase or cassolette has a reversible finial candle-holder above an amphora-shaped body draped with swags headed by a pair of gilded ram’s heads.
 The bodies of each rise from a square stepped plinth, which sits on four fine silver filigree ball feet.